 We work collaboratively with our community medical providers.
 If your physician’s office has referred you, please let us know.
 Any information provided by their office helps guide us in deciding what testing you may need.
 Whether you were referred or arrived independently, we provide all patients with assessment testing and care based on our evaluation of your current condition.

 We will care for your emergent condition today.
-However, to ensure you receive the highest level of ongoing treatment, we may recommend that you follow up with a medical provider after your Emergency Department visit.
+However, to ensure you receive the highest level of ongoing treatment, we may recommend that you follow up with a medical provider after your Emergency Room visit.
 If you do not have a regular medical provider we would be happy to provide you with a referral.

-The center provides emergency, inpatient and observation care for children 24-hours a day, seven days a week.
+Our Pediatric Unit provides emergency, inpatient and observation care for children 24-hours a day, seven days a week.
 Read More

-The Observation Unit, adjacent to the emergency department, provides specialized care for patients presenting with symptoms of a heart attack, including the monitoring necessary to evaluate a patient's need for cardiac intervention or admission as an inpatient.
+Our Observation Unit, adjacent to the emergency department, provides specialized care for patients presenting with symptoms of a heart attack, including the monitoring necessary to evaluate a patient's need for cardiac intervention or admission as an inpatient.

 The Emergency Department at Howard County General Hospital can be reached at 410-740-7777.
 If you are experiencing a medical emergency and need immediate assistance, please call 9-1-1.